Athabasca shares plunge as president leaves company

 Shares of Athabasca, an oil sands and unconventional oil developer, slid 34 Canadian cents to C$5.96 by late afternoon on the Toronto Stock Exchange, after earlier touching C$5.71, the lowest since its 2010 initial public offering.

-The company's share price has fallen by nearly half since the beginning of the year over concerns about the regulatory progress of its Dover oil sands project, 60 percent owned by PetroChina (601857.SS), and lower production from its light oil division caused by infrastructure restraints.
+The company's share price has fallen by nearly half since the beginning of the year over concerns about the regulatory progress of its Dover oil sands project, 60 percent owned by PetroChina, and lower production from its light oil division caused by infrastructure restraints.

 Gould was responsible for day-to-day management of the company and its operations.